mocdaniel/dashing-icinga2/README.md

 ![Dashing Icinga 2](public/dashing_icinga2_overview.png "Dashing Icinga 2")

-> **Note**:
->
-> You can use this dashboard as a basis for your own implementation.
->
-> This project is a playground for widgets, data adapters, jobs and much more.
-> Future releases may introduce changes incompatible to your local modifications.

-### Demo

-A full demo is available inside the [standalone](https://github.com/icinga/icinga-vagrant) Icinga Vagrant box.

 ## Support

-You are encouraged to use the existing jobs and dashboards and modify them for your own needs.
+This is a demo playground with jobs, widgets and dashboards.
+You can use and modify them for your own needs.

-More development insights can be found in [this section](#development).
-If you need help with development or want to sponsor a feature request, kindly get in touch at info@icinga.com
+> Keep in mind that the authors of this project can not support your own modifications or
+> help you with advanced Ruby, etc. implementations.
+You can learn from this project's history
+> and peek into more development insights in [this section](#development).

-If you have any questions, please hop onto the [Icinga community channels](https://www.icinga.com/community/get-involved/).
+If you have any questions, please hop onto https://monitoring-portal.org

 ## License